-This past months from September to October has been quite a month.
+These past few months from have been quite “eye-opening”.
 Several events have occurred which tugged at my heart, humbled me as well as made me re-evaluate where I am in this world; and my part on this small island.

 The first event was the Hawaii Injured Workers Educational Seminar or Summer Fest held at the Kroc Center in Ewa Beach on September 15, 2018.
 With the help of officers and directors of HIWA along with the staff of Vocational Management Consultants, about 60 injured workers heard doctors on their “take” on the workers compensation system, we heard other injured workers and their stories of tragedy and success as well as professionals who work within the system trying to make change occur.
 So, we learned in order to “Be the change that you wish to see in the world” we must start with ourselves.

 The Kintsugi Project was also held at the Kroc Center with the volunteers from VMC and made that point succinctly.
 Taking a broken bowl, gluing it back and painstakingly painting the cracks with gold, was a metaphor for all of us; that we may be broken and hurt, but these “cracks” and crevices are our experiences and past that made us who we are now.
 We need to be proud of our past so we can heal and be the “change agents” in our world.
 With the help of the Master gardeners, we left with this beautiful pot and a growing plant to encourage healing.
 We were reminded that our healing must start within each of ourselves in order for us to be able to help others.

 Then I moved forward to the next calendar event.
 I thought that this event being a “Birthday Bash for ’71 Hilo High School Classmates” would be self-indulgent and just “for fun”, however it became more than that for me.